ShankarSubramanyam055/bpo_layout/README.md

 However, please do note that the images & text matter used in various sections of the website are dummy text/images which I have used while designing this layout.

-And the original text, images & logo has been updated while delivering the final product to my client.
+And the original text, images & logo have been updated while delivering the final product to my client.

 For seeing the output, kindly visit the link: https://shankarsubramanyam055.github.io/bpo_layout/bpo.html or https://shankarsubramanyam055.github.io/bpo_layout/